 Even legitimate marketers with clean lists will receive an abuse report at some point.
 You might see two reports per 50,000 subscribers, but it's important to understand abuse reports, and how to protect your reputation, because anyone can be blocked by major ISPs.

-Below, you'll learn more about common reasons for abuse reports, how we handle them, and what you can do to protect your sending reputation.
+Below, you'll learn common reasons for abuse reports and how we handle them.

 In this article:

 - More Information

 When an email is marked as spam or junk mail, an abuse report is created.
 The report is automatically sent to the recipient's ISP and a warning is sent to the sender's ESP.
 If you're sending your email through MailChimp, our Abuse Desk staff receives the warning message.